Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Limiting speeds

-\subsection{Deviations bounds: proof of Lemma \ref{l:bounds_on_p}}
+\subsection{Deviations bounds: proof of Lemma \ref{D:l:bounds_on_p}}

-This proof is actually a direct adaptation of the $R=1$ case that was studied in \cite{BHT} in a more general continuous time setting.
-For now, there is no extra difficulty in working in a discrete time setting with range $R$.
+This proof is actually a direct adaptation of the continuous-time $R=1$ case that was studied in \cite{BHT}.
+For now, there is no extra difficulty in working in a discrete-time setting with range $R\geqslant 1$.

-We will only show \eqref{deviation bounds_estimates}; the other estimate will follow using an argument of symmetry, which we state here as a remark that we will use again later on.
+We will only show \eqref{D:deviation bounds_estimates}; \eqref{D:deviation bounds_estimates2} will follow using an argument of symmetry, which we state here as a remark that we will use again later on.